TeamRegio/EpiRegioDB/docs/UseCases.rst

 1. Go to the *Gene Query* tab.

 2. You can choose to search either with *gene symbol* or *ensembl ID*.
 The version number of Ensembl IDs is not required.
 When entering gene symbols, you can add them from the suggestions appearing on the right by clicking on the buttons.
 Selected buttons will be listed underneath *Currently selected:*.
 Deselect your choices by reclicking on those buttons.
-We use the human genome version hg38.
+We use the human genome assembly version GRCh38.p10.

 .. image:: ./images/0804GeneQueryForm.png
   :width: 400